johannHummeltal/balcony-watering-system/README.md

 ## Hardware
 <img src="./pictures/pump_barrel_valves.png" width="500">
 The central water storage of the system is an old barrel (120l) which I found on the attic (according to the label it seemed to have been used for schnapps previously;) ).
-A [submersible 12V pump] (https://apple.com) . (https://www.amazon.de/gp/product/B001CV02U4/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1/) is floating inside the barrel.
+A [submersible](https://apple.com) . (https://www.amazon.de/gp/product/B001CV02U4/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1/) is floating inside the barrel.
 The pump drives the watering system and its outlet is connected to a valve.

 ## Electronics